-In this post, I review the most essential things to know about these blood pressure research findings.
+In this post, I review the most essential things to know about these landmark blood pressure research findings.
 This will enable you to take full advantage of a related post, in which I share with you a step-by-step process you can use, to start to figure out whether an older person’s BP management plan might need to be revised.

 Warning: this is one of those medically nerdy posts.
 But I have to write it, as it’s a foundation for later answering your questions on what your parents’ BP (or your own BP) should be, and whether you should consider a change in medication or treatment.
 If you just want to know the essentials, skip down to the key takeaways at the end.